kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 2-node now a 4-node**

 The change again only involves three nodes.
-The total number of nodes is again decreased by one, but **the tree remains balanced**.
+The total number of nodes is decreased by one, but **the tree remains balanced**.

 .. note::
    If the key to be deleted is the largest key, there will be no in order successor; however, by applying the 2-node conversion technique above, we ensure that the tree will remain balanced.